getantidote/getantidote.github.io/_sections/04-install.md

 ## Ultra high performance install

 To squeeze out every last drop of performance, you can do all the things `antidote load` does for you on your own.
-This snippet shows you how:
+This is the `.zshrc` snippet you can use:

 ```zsh
 # clone antidote if necessary and generate a static plugin file